NuevoFoundation/workshops/content/english/debugging/e1-binary-tree.md

 ## The Implementation

 At the Nuevo team, we've created an implementation for the binary tree.
-However, the programmer was sloppy and didn't check his work, so there are errors and bugs!
+However, the programmer was sloppy and didn't check their work, so there are errors and bugs!
 For this exercise, you will fix those bugs and errors. **Your goal is to have all tests pass.**

 * To debug the code, you can use the command `make debug`.
 This will regenerate the debug files needed in the `debug/` directory and run `gdb` for you.
 * To use `valgrind`, you can run the command `make valgrind`.
 This will recompile your code and run `valgrind` with the appropriate arguments.